bbadzioch/ubgrade/README.md

 ## 5. Returning graded exams to students

-5.1.
-The csv file with exam scores can be modified as needed, by adding letter grades, columns with some bonus or extra credit points etc. It can be further populated with data which will be used to format emails sent to students.
+**5.1.** The csv file with exam scores can be modified as needed, by adding letter grades, columns with some bonus or extra credit points etc. It can be further populated with data which will be used to format emails sent to students.
 For example, if an email to a student is supposed to use the first name of the student ("Dear Ann" etc.), then a column listing first names will be needed.

-5.2.
-Use the function `ubgrade.assemble_exams` to add score tables with problem scores, total scores, letter grades, and possibly other data to exam cover pages, and to assemble the exams by student.
+**5.2.** Use the function `ubgrade.assemble_exams` to add score tables with problem scores, total scores, letter grades, and possibly other data to exam cover pages, and to assemble the exams by student.
 The signature of this function is as follows:

 `ubgrade.assemble_exams(main_dir = None, gradebook = None, extras = None)`

-* `main_dir`:  The main grading directory, if not specified the current directory will be used.
+* `main_dir`:  The main grading directory.
+If not specified the current directory will be used.

 * `gradebook`: The name of the gradebook file.
 This file needs to be located in the main grading directory.
 If `None` it will be assumed that the file name